 N. Asir FiolaPartner

-Asir Fiola is a partner in Selman Breitman’s Orange County Office and is a Member of the firm’s General Liability, Toxic Tort/Environmental, and Products Liability Practice Groups.
-Asir represents insurance and private clients in all areas of civil litigation, including cases arising out of automobile accidents, construction accidents, construction defects, subrogation claims, breach of contract, premises liability, employment disputes, wrongful termination, assault and battery, false arrest, and exposure to toxic substances, including asbestos.
-Asir’s clients include rental car companies, product manufacturers and suppliers, retail stores, transportation companies, and individuals in the public eye.
-Asir is not limited to the Orange County area, as he has experience in representing clients in disputes that involve catastrophic injuries, employment issues, or business disputes all over southern California, including Los Angeles, Ventura, Riverside, San Bernardino, and San Diego Counties.
+Asir Fiola is a Partner in Selman Breitman’s Orange County office and is a member of the firm’s General Liability, Toxic Tort/Environmental, and Products Liability practice groups.
+He represents insurance and private clients in all areas of civil litigation, including cases arising out of automobile accidents, construction accidents, construction defects, subrogation claims, breach of contract, premises liability, employment disputes, wrongful termination, assault and battery, false arrest, and exposure to toxic substances, including asbestos.
+His clients include rental car companies, product manufacturers and suppliers, retail stores, transportation companies, and individuals in the public eye.
+While based in Orange County, Asir has experience in representing clients in disputes that involve catastrophic injuries, employment issues, or business disputes all over southern California.

-Asir’s extensive experience in General Liability provides him with a unique ability to focus on the medical aspects of a case, to determine whether a party's claimed injuries are truly related to a particular accident/incident, or whether the party's injuries are unrelated.
-After reviewing thousands, if not millions, of pages of medical records over the years, Asir is confident that he can see through an opposing counsel's arguments that his/her client's life has been shattered by a particular accident/incident.
-While that may be true in some cases, there are other cases in which a party is exaggerating his/her injuries, and Asir is uniquely qualified to pinpoint such exaggerations, through being able to review and, more importantly, understand the applicable medical records.
-Asir is often asked to perform a pre-litigation review of medical records, to assist in settling a claim before it gets to the courts, thereby saving his clients time and money.
+Asir’s extensive experience in general liability provides him with a unique ability to focus on the medical aspects of a case, to determine whether a party's claimed injuries are truly related to a particular accident/incident, or whether the party's injuries are unrelated.
+Being able to review and, more importantly, understand the applicable medical records, Asir is often asked to perform a pre-litigation review of medical records, to assist in settling a claim before it gets to the courts, thereby saving his clients time and money.